Ovary: Cryopreservation

 Cryopreservation of ovarian tissue, often called ovarian tissue cryopreservation, is of interest to women who want to preserve their reproductive function beyond the natural limit, or whose reproductive potential is threatened by cancer therapy, for example in hematologic malignancies or breast cancer.
 The procedure is to take a part of the ovary and carry out slow freezing before storing it in liquid nitrogen whilst therapy is undertaken.
 Tissue can then be thawed and implanted near the fallopian, either orthotopic (on the natural location) or heterotopic (on the abdominal wall), where it starts to produce new eggs, allowing normal conception to take place.
 A study of 60 procedures concluded that ovarian tissue harvesting appears to be safe.
 The ovarian tissue may also be transplanted into mice that are immunocompromised (SCID mice) to avoid graft rejection, and tissue can be harvested later when mature follicles have developed.

 History

-In former centuries, medical authors, for example Galen, referred to a woman's ovaries as "female testes".
+Aristotle referred to ovarectomy in Historia Animalium, in sows to stimulate growth and fatness, and in female war camels to sterilize them.
+However he believed that embryos are formed when the seed of a male (produced by the sperm ducts, rather than the testicles) plants into the soil of a female (probably referring to menstrual blood), and did not subscribe the gonads of significance in heredity.
+He also observed that spayed females cease to go into estrus.

+Herophilus was the first to describe the ovaries and the oviducts.
+He called the ovaries the "female testes", and gave the female equal credit with the male for producing the fetus.
+He thought the ovaries produced female seeds, and the testicles produced male seeds.
+The female seeds travel through the fallopian tubes and combine with the male seed in the uterus (not the fallopian tubes), thus producing an embryo.
+Soranus of Ephesus gave a detailed description of the ovaries.
+Galen in On Semen argued that both the testicles and the ovaries contribute to embryo, but the testicles contribute more since they are larger.

+Vesalius, by dissecting women of reproductive age, discovered the follicles with fluid within "white and like a milky serum", as well as yellow stuff likely to be the corpus luteum.
+He also noted the ovaries are bumpy with ovulation stigmas.
+Fabricius observed that in the hen, yolk is formed in the ovary, while the white and the shell are formed during the transit through the oviduct.
+He also made the first illustration of the corpus luteum in De Formato Foetu (1604) and called it "numerous conjoined little glands".
+Carlo Ruini noted that the ovaries of fetal mare are up to 4 times as large as the mother's.